cschaible/framework-comparison-2020/readme.md

 - Java 11 (can be setup by using [sdkman](https://sdkman.io/))
 - GraalVM (can be setup by  using [sdkman](https://sdkman.io/))
 - libpq-devel (redhat based systems) or libpq-dev (debian based systems) for the actix example
+- openssl-devel (redhat based systems) or libssl-dev (debian based systems) for the actix-sqlx example
 - [rust/cargo](https://www.rust-lang.org/learn/get-started) for the actix example
 - [go](https://golang.org/) (or download it in GoLand IDE) for the fasthttp example